jhu-data-services/data-bytes-command-line-wizardry/README.md

 ## Description of Files
-- Data: This folder contains raw data files to be used during hands-on activities in the workshop
-- In-ClassScripts: This folder contains code files you will need for the workshop:
-    - [file1]
-    - [file2]
-    - [file3]
-- PresentationMaterials: This folder contains PowerPoint slides and other presentation materials used in the workshop
-- Resources: This folder contains cheatsheets to assist you during the workshop and links to external sources for you to continue your learning
+PresentationMaterials: The slides for this workshop are available at [Command Line Wizardry Slides](bit.ly/command-line-wiz-slides)

 ## Post-Class Survey
-If you have taken the live webinar for this class, please take this survey: [link name](url)
+If you have taken the live webinar for this class, please take this survey: [Data Bytes Spring 2023 Survey](https://www.surveymonkey.com/r/data-bytes-spring-2023)

 ## License and Terms of Use